SamGarratt17/JumpShip-HangarShip/README.md

 Known issues:
 -Doors must be opened from outside once before the inside panel works
--Ship customization doesnt register until hangar is reloaded
+-Ship customization/selection doesnt register until hangar is reloaded
 -First cutscenes no longer display the ship
 -No terrain has collision with ship